 - 1. The first 512 bytes of the volume (i.e., the standard volume header) are read into RAM, out of which the first 64 bytes are the salt (see VeraCrypt Volume Format Specification).
 For system encryption (see the chapter System Encryption), the last 512 bytes of the first logical drive track are read into RAM (the VeraCrypt Boot Loader is stored in the first track of the system drive and/or on the VeraCrypt Rescue Disk). - 2.
 Bytes 65536-66047 of the volume are read into RAM (see the section VeraCrypt Volume Format Specification).
-For system encryption, bytes 65536-66047 of the first partition located behind the active partition are read (see the section Hidden Operating System).
+For system encryption, bytes 65536-66047 of the first partition located behind the active partition^{} are read (see the section Hidden Operating System).
 If there is a hidden volume within this volume (or within the partition behind the boot partition), we have read its header at this point; otherwise, we have just read random data (whether or not there is a hidden volume within it has to be determined by attempting to decrypt this data; for more information see the section Hidden Volume). - 3.
 Now VeraCrypt attempts to decrypt the standard volume header read in (1).
 All data used and generated in the course of the process of decryption are kept in RAM (VeraCrypt never saves them to disk).
 The following parameters are unknown[†] and have to be determined through the process of trial and error (i.e., by testing all possible combinations of the following): - a.
-PRF used by the header key derivation function (as specified in PKCS #5 v2.0; see the section Header Key Derivation, Salt, and Iteration Count), which can be one of the following:

-HMAC-SHA-512, HMAC-RIPEMD-160, HMAC-Whirlpool.
-A password entered by the user (to which one or more keyfiles may have been applied - see the section Keyfiles) and the salt read in (1) are passed to the header key derivation function, which produces a sequence of values (see the section Header Key Derivation, Salt, and Iteration Count) from which the header encryption

-- key and secondary header key (XTS mode) are formed.
+PRF used by the header key derivation function (as specified in PKCS #5 v2.0; see the section Header Key Derivation, Salt, and Iteration Count), which can be one of the following: HMAC-SHA-512, HMAC-SHA-256, HMAC-RIPEMD-160, HMAC-Whirlpool.
+If a PRF is explicitly specified by the user, it will be used directly without trying the other possibilities.
+A password entered by the user (to which one or more keyfiles may have been applied see the section Keyfiles), a PIM value (if specified) and the salt read in (1) are passed to the header key derivation function, which produces a sequence of values (see the section Header Key Derivation, Salt, and Iteration Count) from which the header encryption key and secondary header key (XTS mode) are formed.
 (These keys are used to decrypt the volume header.) - b.
 Encryption algorithm: AES-256, Serpent, Twofish, AES-Serpent, AES-Twofish-Serpent, etc. - c.
 Mode of operation: only XTS is supported. - d.
 Key size(s)